Kenza-AI/sagify/docs/index.md

 "Why should I use Sagify" you may ask.

 We'll provide you with some examples of how Sagify can simplify and expedite your ML pipelines.
 You can train, tune and deploy a Machine Learning or just deploy an LLM on the same day by using Sagify!

+### Empower your Use Cases with LLMs

+You've likely found yourself in a scenario where you yearn to experiment with a variety of LLMs to ascertain their value for your specific use case.
+However, the daunting challenge lies in building the necessary tooling to interact with these LLMs effectively.
+Whether it's managed services like the OpenAI API or open-source LLMs, deploying them on your chosen cloud provider requires significant effort and resources.

+Just use Sagify!
+Sagify serves as your go-to LLM platform, abstracting managed LLM services such as OpenAI and providing a robust infrastructure to deploy and serve open-source LLMs directly on your cloud account.

+With Sagify, you can focus on what truly matters: exploring, experimenting, and harnessing the power of Language Models to propel your projects forward.

 ### No More Configuring Cloud Instances for Training a Machine Learning Model

-We have all been in a situation where a Machine Learning team is formed without planning for a team responsible to implement ML tools for ML Scientists.
-Here's a timeline of what is happening in this case:
+Have you ever found yourself in a situation where your Machine Learning team is brimming with innovative ideas but lacks the tools to implement them efficiently?
+Here's a typical scenario:

 1. All ML Scientists in the team have great ideas to solve problems using ML.
-2. The team has built a feature engineering pipeline (This is painful, too, and it's in Sagify's roadmap).
+2. The team has built a feature engineering pipeline.
 3. You probably have downloaded on your laptop a subset of the features data set and there's evidence that your model will work.
-4. The moment of experimentation comes and you want to run 10s of training jobs on the cloud using the entire features data set.
+4. The moment of experimentation comes and you want to run 100s of training jobs on the cloud using the entire features data set.
 5. Everybody in the team has some idea on how to do it but nobody wants to do it :-).
 6. ML Scientists should focus on ML and not on engineering tasks!
 7. Just use Sagify!
 You just need to implement a train function!